AdobeDocs/campaign-learn.pt-BR/help/get-started/explore-the-adobe-campaign-user-interface.md

 ---
-title: Explorar a interface do usuário do Adobe Campaign
+title: Explorar a interface do usuário do Console do cliente do Adobe Campaign v8
 description: Saiba mais sobre a interface do usuário do Adobe Campaign V8 e como navegar pelos recursos principais.
 feature: Overview
 jira: KT-7828